KobeNorris/PTA-Practicing/README.md

 ## Description

-This codebase is applied to store the PTA procticing code I created.
+This codebase is applied to store the [PTA](https://pintia.cn/) procticing code I created.

+It is a Chinese version of LeetCode which runs offline test amongst Chinese universities.